 On July 6, 2018, tariffs against imported Chinese products took effect.
-The 25% duty that is assessed is based on country of origin not the country of export and apply only to Chinese products.
+The 25% duty that is assessed is based on the country of origin not the country of export and applies only to Chinese products.
 The tariffs range across industries and include aerospace, technology, robotics and machinery.
 There were two lists published on June 15, 2018.
 The first list added 818 tariff lines valued at $34 billion worth of imports to the Section 301 tariffs.
 The second list, expected to go into effect later this summer, is expected to add 284 product lines worth $16 billion.

 Decreasing Additional Duty Expenses for Imported Goods

 Consultation with your Customs Broker is essential to understand if any of your imported products are subject to the tariffs from the July 6th list or the second list expected to become effective this summer.
-The following steps will assist in determining follow up actions to mitigate the additional duty expense for your imported products that are subject to the new tariffs.
+The following steps will assist in determining to follow up actions to mitigate the additional duty expense for your imported products that are subject to the new tariffs.

 - Identify your imported products by HTS (Harmonized Tariff Schedule) number and Chinese country of origin and identify if any of your imported products are subject to increased tariffs.